Facebook Instagram Youtube

 Image

-According to the FBI, scams targeting those 60 and older resulted in over $3.4 billion in losses in 2023 alone.
-Although financial scams can occur throughout the year, they usually increase around the holiday season due to increased online shopping or donations.
+According to a 2025 report from the FBI’s Internet Crime Complaint Center (IC3), complaints from victims over 60 exceeded 201,000, and reported losses were more than $7.7 billion.
+Although financial scams can occur year-round, they usually increase around the holiday season due to increased online shopping and donations.
 Older adults, especially those who are isolated or lonely, are particularly vulnerable.

 Common Scams: